 - Cognitive flexibility

-The Apprentice Academy and PWG Training design, develop and deliver training programmes based on extensive research on topics and issues such as workforce skills gaps, future trends, 21st century skill requirements and how skills and attitudes help increase business productivity and prosperity for all.
+The Apprentice Academy designs, develop and deliver training programmes based on extensive research on topics and issues such as workforce skills gaps, future trends, 21st century skill requirements and how skills and attitudes help increase business productivity and prosperity for all.

-We provide a holistic solution to GM employers to meet future labour market needs, that is flexible enough to ensure learners enjoy the experience, learn new skills and utilise these skills in the workplace.
-The combined business services across our group include: diagnostics to understand company and individual needs, identifying growth inhibitors, high performance analysis, qualifications, apprenticeships, engaging with schools, bespoke training and coaching services to embed skills.
+We provide a holistic solution to both employers and individuals to meet future labour market needs, that is flexible enough to ensure learners enjoy the experience, learn new skills and utilise these skills in the workplace.
+The combined business services across our group include: diagnostics to understand company and individual needs, identifying growth inhibitors, designing and delivering apprenticeships and qualifications, coaching and mentoring individuals to increase performance and confidence, engaging with schools and students before they leave school and providing bespoke training solutions.